leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can patching fail?
 - At what age can I still patch my child?

-## intent: colourblindness-condition-paediatricophthalmology
-- What is colour blindness?
-- Colour blind how
-- I cant see red
-- What is colour deficiency?
-- What are the symptoms of colour blindness?
-- What are the types of colour blindness?
-- Is there a test for colour blindness?
-- What do people who are colour blind see?
-- What can colour blind people see?
-- What colours are affected in colour blindness?
-- What are the degrees of colour blindness?
-- How do I know if I am colour blind?

 ## intent: colourblindness-cause-paediatricophthalmology
 - What is the most common cause of colour blindness?
 - What are the causes of colour blindness?